Classic cars to buy in 2021

 We take a look at some of the best classic cars to buy in 2021

-The worry that your dream car could move out of reach is still very real.
-Some mainstream classic cars will now set you back a six-figure sum – much more than they were originally worth.
-It has led us into even more modern waters for this year's list, however this is where the genuine bargains can still be found.
+While there are some bargains to be found on this list, some other mainstream cars from decades like the 1980s and 1990s will now set you back a six-figure sum - much more than they were originally worth from new.
+This has led us into even more modern waters for this year's list, as this is where the genuine bargains can still be found.
 These are absolutely brilliant cars too: fast and fun, but also eminently usable and less likely to be unreliable.

 Older bargains can still be found if you’re happy to think a little bit outside the box.
 We’ll admit that we’re following our hearts as much as our heads with some of these suggestions but we don’t think you can blame us.
 After all, you’d buy a newer, cheaper-to-run car if you were buying solely with your head!